 My mother Victoria took prolific notes.
 Her handwriting was an elegant cursive, quite different from my chicken scratch (that even I have difficulty deciphering sometimes).
 She penned lovely postcards during her travels.
 Clever greeting cards with her thoughtfully composed messages and a favorite quote or two enriched birthdays, anniversaries, and milestones of all sorts.
 She was keenly interested in the doings of the world and it’s inhabitants and would often send copies of articles about Yoga, nature, health, wellness, science, spirituality, death and dying.
-And she left behind a small sampling of all of it, from journals with wide gaps of time between entries to folders stuffed with newspaper clippings and little rectangular pieces of paper with those ubiquitous quotes.
+And she left behind a small sampling of all of it, from journals with wide gaps of time between entries to folders stuffecod with newspaper clippings and little rectangular pieces of paper with those ubiquitous quotes.
 Her immigrant parents spoke Albanian at home while taking night classes to learn English, yet my mother won a spelling contest at 9 years old.
 The woman loved words.

 The poem below is one of the recent batch of five published in The Turning Leaf Journal.